Zoning Amendment to City Hall Lands

 - Make the existing building a conforming structure: the current institutional zoning designation only allows for approximately half the height of the existing City Hall building, which makes it an existing nonconforming structure.

 The proposed new zone would:

 - Provide a maximum height that accommodates the existing building

 - Permit most of the uses currently permitted at City Hall under the current "Institutional" zone, the C1 Downtown Commercial Zone, and the other commercial zones outside of the downtown, but it would not allow for:

 - Funeral Home

 - Not require any setbacks from lot lines

 - Lower the parking requirement for "Public Administration" and "Art Gallery and Museum" uses specifically on this property.

-We have also prepared a zoning comparison table [PDF] that compares the key differences between the current Institutional zone, the Downtown Commercial zone, and the proposed new zone.
+To view the full Council report, which includes the draft proposed bylaw amendments as well as a zoning comparison table that compares the key differences between the current Institutional zone, the Downtown Commercial zone, and the proposed new zone, please click here [PDF].

 Click here to visit the City’s page on zoning, which includes a link to the current Zoning Bylaw and Interactive Zoning Map.